 Basketball teams use different methods to try to score.
 Most of these are running a set play, a structured offense called by the coach and players during the game.
 When the play is called, the players perform a specific sequence of actions to create a good scoring opportunity or easy bucket.
 A vital ingredient of these plays is called screens.
 What is a basketball screen?
-What are the types of screens in basketball
+What are the types of screens in basketball?

 This article will explain what a screen is, how to set screens, when to use them, and how to defend screens.

-What is a Screen in Basketball_What is a Screen in Basketball?
+What is a Screen in Basketball?

 When an offensive player legally blocks a defender’s path in order to allow another offensive player to shoot or receive a pass, that action is called a screen.
 The player essentially uses his body as a barrier to give his teammate more freedom.
 Setting good screens is essential to winning basketball.
 Championship teams often incorporate screen-setting in their plays.